Varma9398/testing01/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Submit a pull request
+4. Commit and push to your branch
+5. Create a Pull Request

 ## License